Brexpiprazole

 How does Rexulti work?

-Rexulti (brexpiprazole) works by altering chemicals in the brain that can lead to schizophrenia or depression.
-It is classified as a serotonin-dopamine activity modulator (SDAM) and works at serotonin and dopamine receptors in the brain.
-It is used to treat symptoms of schizophrenia, in combination with other medicines for depression, and for treatment of agitation associated with dementia due to Alzheimer’s disease.
+Rexulti (brexpiprazole) is an atypical antipsychotic agent that works by altering chemicals in the brain that can lead to schizophrenia, depression or agitation associated dementia due to Alzheimer’s disease.
+It's classified as a serotonin-dopamine activity modulator (SDAM) and works at serotonin and dopamine receptors in the brain.
+It is considered a second generation version of aripiprazole (Abilify), but has slightly different activity at the serotonin and dopamine receptors which may reduce certain side effects such as restlessness.
 Continue reading

 Further information